ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## JSON Web Token Claims Registry ## {#iana-token-json-claims}

-IANA is asked to add the following entries to the "JSON Web Token Claims" registry following the procedure specified in {{RFC7519}}.
+IANA is asked to add the following entries to the "JSON Web Token Claims" registry, following the procedure specified in {{RFC7519}}.

 *  Claim Name: "edhoc_info"
 *  Claim Description: Information for EDHOC session